doerodney/terraform/training/terraform_info.md

 ### Transfer Management of Existing Infrastructure into Terraform
 The key idea is to convert knowledge of infrastructure created by vCommander or CloudFormation to Terraform files (source and state).

 Terraform is able to [import existing infrastructure](https://www.terraform.io/docs/import/).
 This process requires creation of a resource configuration block, to which the imported object will be mapped.
-This is not a big deal as these are most likely going to be supported by newly-developed standard configurations.
+The resource configuration will most likely going to be supported by newly-developed standard configurations.

 The documentation on this feature indicates that a future version of Terraform will fully generate configuration.
 It's on their radar.

-a REST endpoint (with excellent documentation), and then add a front end (Jenkins, GitLab CICD, whatever) as necessary.

 ### Develop an onboarding process
 Envision a directory structure that implements a subdirectory for each team.
 Subdirectories under each team directory would be created for each supported environment (prod, stage, dev, whatever), and under that, the directories for each configuration (a large set of team/environment/configuration hierarchy members).
 The primary role of the onboarding process would be to:
 *   Create a directory structure of configurations for this team.
-*   Create Terraform state files from the team's existing infrastructure created by vCommander/AWS/GCP.
+*   Create Terraform state files from the team's existing infrastructure created by:

-### Transfer Management of Existing Infrastructure into Terraform
-The key idea is to convert knowledge of infrastructure created by vCommander or CloudFormation to Terraform files (source and state).

-Terraform is able to [import existing infrastructure](https://www.terraform.io/docs/import/).
-This process requires creation of a resource configuration block, to which the imported object will be mapped.
-This is not a big deal as these are most likely going to be supported by newly-developed standard configurations.

-The documentation on this feature indicates that a future version of Terraform will fully generate configuration.
-It's on their radar.
+    *   vCommander
+    *   AWS
+    *   GCP